qdzlug/ironbank-pipeline/README.md

 The `yaml lint` and `dockerfile lint` jobs are used to ensure the proper formatting of the following files in each project: `.gitlab-ci.yml`, `download.yaml`/`download.json` file, and `Dockerfile`.

 The `wl compare lint` job ensures that the pipeline run will fail on any branch if the repository structure is incorrect, or if the greylist files can't be retrieved or have a mismatched image name/tag.

+#### import artifacts

+The `import artifacts` stage will import any external resources (resources from the internet) provided in the `download.yaml` file for use during the container build.
+The `import artifacts` stage will download the external resources and validate that the checksums calculated upon download match the checksums provided in the `download.yaml` file.

+Assuming this stage validates that the external resources are indeed the ones intended to be used within the container build, it passes along the external resources as artifacts in order to be used in the later `scan-artifacts` and `build` stages.

+#### scan artifacts

+The `scan artifacts` stage performs an anti-virus/malware scan on the resources obtained in the `import artifacts` stage (if the project includes a `download.yaml` file).
+This will help guard against any malicious software/code being used in the container build.
+This stage utilizes ClamAV scans to perform the anti-virus/malware scanning.
+The scans database is updated each pipeline run, using the `freshclam` command, so that the list of vulnerabilities in the scanning database is always up to date.

+The `scan artifacts` stage will automatically fail if there are infected files found in the resources downloaded in the `import artifacts stage`. `scan artifacts` produces a text file which contains the results of the ClamAV scan.

+#### build

+The `build` stage builds the hardened container image.
+The build stage has access to any resources obtained in the `import artifacts` stage and access to the `Dockerfile` included in the container project repository.